Python-SIP/sip/sphinx/directives.rst

         *code*
     %End

-This directive is used after the declaration of a C++ class variable or C structure member to specify handwritten code to convert it to a Python object.
+This sub-directive is used in the declaration of a C++ class variable or C structure member to specify handwritten code to convert it to a Python object.
 It is usually used to handle types that SIP cannot deal with automatically.